amananand01/MiniSoccer/README.md

 Pygame Multiplayer Soccer Game which can be played using two computers.

 The project is coded in Python3 and Mastermind and pygame are the major libraries used.
-I did this as a project for a computing course at the University of Alberta.
 Made with my friend Andrew Park.

 Instructions & Controls: